Our leadership

 United Nations Development Programme – Syria

-From July 2019 to October 2022, Dr. Mudawi served as Deputy Resident Representative for UNDP Saudi Arabia, where he contributed to strengthening the partnership between UNDP and the Kingdom of Saudi Arabia through joint projects on integrated water resources management, SDG acceleration, statistics, energy, urban development, and public sector excellence.
+From July 2019 to October 2022, Dr. Mudawi served as Deputy Resident Representative for the UNDP Office in Saudi Arabia, where he significantly advanced the partnership with the Kingdom.
+His leadership helped expand collaboration in key areas, including integrated water resources management, statistics, energy, urban development, and public sector excellence.

 He is married and a proud father of five children.